metabase/metabase/docs/users-guide/expressions/isnull.md

 ## How Metabase handles nulls

 In Metabase tables, `null`s are displayed as empty or blank cells.
-For example, in the column below, the empty cells could contain either:
+For example, in the Feedback column below, the empty cells could contain either:

 - `null`: no feedback was submitted, so the customer's thoughts are "unknown".
 - `""`: feedback was submitted and left intentionally blank, so the customer had "no feedback to give".